sunilam70/bikesharing/README.md

 In this visualization the  graph the length of time that bikes are checked out for all riders.

-2)Bike usage breakdown by gender
+2)Bike usage breakdown by gender.

 ![](resources/Gender breakdown.png)

 In this visualization the pie chart shows the usage of bikes by for each gender.

-3) Usage time by gender
+3) Usage time by gender.

 ![](resources/time by gender.png)

 In this visualization the graph the length of time that bikes are checked out for each gender.

-4) Top starting locations
+4) Top starting locations.

 ![](resources/top starting locations.png)

 In this map you can see the top pick stations in NYC.

-5) Trip by gender by weekday
+5) Trip by gender by weekday.

 ![](resources/trip by gender by weekday.png)

 In this picture you can see the heatmap of daily usage for each gender for each hour during each day of the week

-6) Heatmap of usage
+6) Heatmap of usage.

 ![](resources/user trips by gender by weekdays.PNG)
 In this visualization, you'll see a heatmap that shows the number of bike trips broken down by gender for each day of the week by each Usertype.

-7) Trip by weekday
+7) Trip by weekday.

 ![](resources/trip by weekday.png)

 In this visualization, you’ll see the number of bike trips by weekday for each hour of the day as a heatmap.

-8) The story
+8) The story.

 ![](resources/NYC Bikers story.png)

 This image brings it all together to crate astory line of th bike usage by weekday, by gender, top starting points, checkout times